zonemaster/zonemaster/docs/public/installation/docker.md

 - Zonemaster-CLI: see [Using Zonemaster-CLI Docker] for how to run Zonemaster-CLI on [Docker].
 - Zonemaster-Backend: see [Using Zonemaster-Backend Docker] for how to run Zonemaster-Backend and Zonemaster-CLI on [Docker].
+- Zonemaster-All-In-One: see [Using Zonemaster-All-In-One Docker] for how to run Zonemaster-All-In-One image

 To build your own Docker image, see the [Docker Image Creation] documentation.